platformsh/platformsh-docs/docs/src/development/local/_index.md

 ## Building the site locally

 Run the `platform build` command to run through the same build process as would be run on Platform.sh.
-This creates `_www` directory in your project root that's a symbolic link to the currently active build in the `.platform/local/builds` folder.
+This creates a `_www` directory in your project root that's a symbolic link to the currently active build in the `.platform/local/builds` folder.
 Run your local server from the `www` directory.

 ```bash